publiclab/image-sequencer/README.md

 ### Adding Steps on Multiple Images

 The same method `addSteps` is used for this.
-There's just a slight obvious change in the syntax that the image name has to be supplied too. `image_name` as well as `module_name` in the following examples can be either strings or arrays of strings.
+There's just a slight obvious change in the syntax that the image name has to be supplied too. `image_name` as well as, `module_name` in the following examples can be either strings or arrays of strings.

 ```js